Garvit98177/Diwali_Sales_Analytics-/README.md

 - Uses predictive analytics to forecast future demand based on past Diwali sales data.
 - Helps optimize inventory and staffing for the next Diwali season, reducing the risk of stockouts or overstocking.

+## Technologies Used:

+Programming Language: Python

+Libraries: Pandas, NumPy, Matplotlib, Seaborn

+## Overview of the Project’s Design